siderolabs/talos/docs/content/components/_index.md

 draft: false
 ---

-In this section we will discuss the various components that Talos is comprised of.
+In this section we will discuss the various components of which Talos is comprised.